 Camping in winter?
 You may shudder at the thought, but an early winter’s morning can be one of the most beautiful times to be outdoors.

-I’ve done my fair share of cold weather camping and I hate being cold at night!
+I’ve done my fair share of cold weather camping and I’m not a fan of being cold at night!

-In this article, we’ll look at the best cold weather sleeping bags followed by some some things you need to consider when buying one.
+In this article, we’ll look at the best cold weather sleeping bags, followed by some things you need to consider when buying one.

 Read on and stay warm!

 Best Sleeping Bags for Cold Weather Camping